Ph.D. in Biomedical Engineering: Qualifying Examination

 Biometry and Biostatistics.

 Part II will cover topics from traditional undergraduate courses.
-The student must select 4 different areas from the list below with one of the areas consisting of a mathematics topic.
+The student must select four areas from the list below with one of the areas consisting of a mathematics topic.

 1. Calculus and Analytical Geometry